The Changing DUCKS 4 Plus Assessment

 The DUCKS 4 plus assessment is in an evolving state for the school.
 When DUCKS was created it was very much not a part of the main school.
 It accepted girls.
 There was no expectation of entry into the main school.

 In response Dulwich College have changed the nature of their 4+ assessment.
-For the first time the entrance can result in an unconditional offer for acceptance into the main school at 7+ which would see the boy remaining there until 18.
+In recent years, the entrance can result in an unconditional offer for acceptance into the main school at 7+ which would see the boy remaining there until 18.

-The school were coy for the 2022 assessments about whether this would apply to all boys or whether there would in effect be two tiers of boys at the school – boys with an unconditional offer at 7+ and boys without one.
-In addition, they are still accepting girls.
+The school were coy for the initial 2022 assessments and in 2023 and 2024 about whether this would apply to all boys or whether there would in effect be two tiers of boys at the school โ boys with an unconditional offer at 7+ and boys without one.
+In addition, they were still accepting girls.
 The result this year was that some boys got offers all through to 18 and some boys got offers just through to the end of Year 2.
 They also gave offers to girls.
+Over time we have noticed that an increasing number of boys are getting all through offers – the majority of our clients received one last year.

 As a result, the nature of the 4+ assessment has been changing.
 Historically, the assessment at DUCKS was extremely play based and group based.
 The school were largely assessing the social skills of children.
 Now they will be looking for at least some of the children to being assessing the academic potential of the children.
-In 2022 the assessment process was much closer to the approach taken at JAGS and at Alleyn’s but with some strong group element to it.
+Between 2022 and 2024 the assessment process was much closer to the approach taken at JAGS and at Alleynโs but with some strong group element to it.
 At Mentor we were well prepared for this change and had some excellent 4 plus results.

 Our success rate in the DUCKS 4+ Assessments

-Most years we have between 5-7 children who we have assisted to get into the school.
+Most years we have between 5-7 children who we have assisted to get into the school via their DUCKS 4+ assessment.
 Typically, the offer rate for DUCKS is around 25%.
 Our rate is around 80%.
 Historically, DUCKS has been easier to get into than Alleyn’s.
 We would expect these offer rates to fall in line with the JAGS and Alleyn’s rates as the changes to the DUCKS admissions process takes fuller effect.
-We have a rule that we only help a maximum of ten boys and ten girls each year for the DUCKS 4+ assessment.
+We have a rule that we only help a maximum of fifteen boys and fifteen girls each year for the DUCKS 4+ assessment.
 If we helped everyone, then practically we would be helping no one.
 So book quickly here!

 What is on the DUCKS 4 Plus?